-Tips to Fly Safely With Your Pet or ESA through Virgin America
+Tips to Fly Safely With Your Pet through Virgin America

 If you’re planning to fly via Virgin America with your service pet or ESA, there are a few things that can greatly facilitate your travel, allowing you to enjoy a safer, smoother journey.

-Even if you are a frequent flier, pre-requisites and policies are subject to change for every airline.
-Before traveling, it is highly recommended that you call the airline initially to discuss the necessary conditions, as well as to request any special seating adjustment, should it be required.
+Even if you are a frequent flier, prerequisites and policies are subject to change for every airline.
+Especially if you are planning on bringing a service animal, it is highly recommended that you call the airline beforehand to discuss the necessary conditions, as well as to request any special seating adjustment, should it be required.

 To ensure stress free flying with your pet, it’s best to come prepared beforehand in order to maintain your pet’s comfort during the flight.
 We’re talking blankets, toys, a collapsible bowl for water, pee pads or travel diapers and motion sickness medicine as needed.